taylorwilsdon/reddact/README.md

 - Client-side execution only
 - No tracking or external calls
 - Session-based authentication
+- Keep your nonsense comments without unintentionally doxing yourself someday off in the future when you run for mayor.

 🤖 **Advanced AI Detection**
 - Multi-layer PII analysis using `${model}`: